kotakasahara/omegagene/docs/source/users-manual/in_out_files.rst

   * File format of the log of the lambda value.
   * ascii
   * binary
-#* --aus-type                        3
-#  * Type of AUS reaction coordinate.
-#  * 3
-#    * The reaction coordinate is defined as the distance between centers of mass of the groups.
 * --enhance-sigma
   * A parameter for the recovery force in V-AUS simulation.
   * A margin of the lambda value.